brainandforce/Electrum.jl/CONTRIBUTING.md

 `D1` and `D2`.
 Otherwise, it might be a better idea to store the data internally as an `SVector{D,SVector{D,T}}`, and define `convert()` for it to turn it into a matrix.

-In the future, we may consider using the `ComputedFieldTypes` package, or integrating any new Julia functionality in future versions.

 ### Logging and printing

 Feel free to leave `@debug` statements in any code you include.
 Unless the logging level is set to